dpkristensen/bfdm/documentation/BFSDL_spec_draft.md

 The BFSDL Stream is comprised of a Header Definition, and a Data Definition.
 Both sections are comprised of statements which are evaluated in sequence.

+### 1.1 Architecture Independence

+The data described by a BFSDL Stream is supposed to be independent of computing architectures; but due to the nature of standardized communication and storage protocols in modern computing systems, some assumptions must be made to achieve this.

+For BFSDL to be used on a system which does not adhere to these assumptions, some restrictions may apply and/or system-specific translations must be made.

+For example, the specification does not depend on the ordering of bits in RAM, CPU registers, hard disk, physical transmission mediums, etc... so long as there is a defined numeric order to such bits within the medium's specification.

+#### 1.1.1 Bit

+A Bit is defined as the smallest quantizable element in the data, with states **0** and **1**.
+The system must convert symbols into Bits for computing or communication systems that use more than 2 states of analog quantization (quantum computers, QPSK, AM, etc...), and such conversion methods are not defined by this specification.

+#### 1.1.2 Byte

+A Byte is defined as a collection of **8 bits** with each bit numbered from **0** to **7** (the numeric weight of each bit is configurable).
+The system must support a method of enumerating bit positions within a Byte in order to describe Byte-oriented streams, and such methods are not defined by this specification.
+If the system supports quantization of Bits, but does not support enumerated Bit positions within a Byte, then a Bit-oriented stream may still be described.

+NOTE: In address-oriented mediums such as RAM or a hard disk, a Byte is usually the smallest addressable element.

 ## 2 Common Formatting Elements

 Statements are evaluated with various rules, but several formatting elements are common to parsing all statements.